stratosphereips/DoH-Research/README.md

     Domain Name 4: Domain associated with the IP
     ASN: ASN associated with the IP

-The dataset of DoH servers found around the world is in the file ```list-of-doh-servers-internet.csv```.
+The dataset of DoH servers found around the world is in the file ```list-of-doh-servers-internet-April-2021.csv```.
 Its columns are:

     IP: IP address of the DoH server
     HTTP1-JSON: If it supports HTTP/1 in JSON format.